This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What is labyrinthitis?

 Labyrinthitis is an inflammation of the labyrinth or nerves in the inner ear.
 The labyrinth helps you hear and keep your balance.
-Symptoms can make it difficult to walk or do your normal activities, but are not life-threatening.
+Symptoms can make it difficult to walk or do your normal activities but are not life-threatening.

 What increases my risk for labyrinthitis?

-- Injury: An injury to the head may increase your risk for labyrinthitis.
+- An injury to the head

 What are the signs and symptoms of labyrinthitis?

-- Abnormal fast movement of the eyes
+- Abnormal, fast eye movement

 - Pale, cold, or sweaty skin